 And if you think kids playing on train tracks is something that exists only in hypothetical situations, think again.
 There are videos on YouTube that show you just how reckless some children can be.
 This short clip may be NSFW because the train operator swears—for obvious reasons.
 Watch:

-But, hey, kids aren't the only ones making questionable decisions.
+But, hey, little kids aren't the only ones making questionable decisions.
 Apparently, taking photos on train tracks is all the rage nowadays.
-Sometimes you get some cool shots.
+Sometimes you get some cool shots for Instagram.
 Sometimes the price is death.
 Watch:

 [Source: Amazing Posts.]